ChristianLG2/Christian_Lira_online_resume/docs/index.md

 `2017-2018`
 __Administrative Secretary__, Centro de Ingles Personalizado (CIP) Mexico
+* Designed and Ran a Marketing campaigns that raised the number of Student applicants by about 30%, getting full classrooms capacity.
+* Betterment and Management of Business Spreadsheets.

 `2016 - 2017`
 __Sales Representative and Coustumer Service__, Royal Prestige Mexico